-Note: A connected telematics in-vehicle unit may be used as the trusted time source.
+Note: A connected telematics device may be used as the trusted time source.

 A.33.2 Where the ECU is connected to a trusted time source, the differential between the ECU internal clock and the trusted time source shall be less than 5 seconds, after the ECU comes into operation and the ECU internal clock has been synchronised.